inferno986return/FullSolderComic-ebook/README.md

 Book content such as text and images are licensed under the **Creative Commons Attribution-ShareAlike 4.0 International Public License**.

-Book code such as the .xhtml, .css and .xml files are licensed under **The Unlicense**.
+Book code such as the .xhtml, .css and .xml files are licensed under **Creative Commons Zero 1.0 Universal (CC0 1.0)**.